Help your child deal with peer pressure

 Growing up is a rollercoaster of experiences, exploring the why’s about their emotional, physical, mental, educational, moral, and social well being.
 Children tend to be more inclined towards conforming to the standards set by their peers.
 Their curiosity may lead them to shoot questions regarding the sports to enroll in, the hobby to take up, the person to choose for a friend, or other essential activities.
 They might also get inquisitive and try their hands at smoking, drinking, bunking classes, and even lying to their parents for trivial things.

 As children get aware of the world around them, social stress can influence their performance.
 When growing up, youngsters begin caring increasingly more about what different children consider them — and less about what their folks or different grown-ups think.
 Children who feel the need to conform to their peer group’s standards will follow the lead of their peer group.
-This is reflected in 2 ways positive or negative, can wield a far-reaching impact on children.
+This can cause a multitude of body image issues as well.
+And this is reflected in 2 ways positive or negative, can wield a far-reaching impact on children.